Six Sisters' Stuff

-Originally made to "brighten up a grouchy day," these lemon cookie cream cheese truffles offered on The Sweet Spot will definitely make your Mother's Day shine!
+These lemon cookie cream cheese truffles from Six Sisters' Stuff will definitely make your Mother's Day shine!

-Mom and baker, Paige, used (leftover!) sour cream lemon cookies mixed with cream cheese and lemon juice as the base of her truffles, then simply coated them in melted white chocolate and sprinkles.
+They are a simple combination of lemon sandwich cookie and cream cheese dough coated in melted white chocolate and sprinkles.
 If you want to get creative with presenting these gorgeous sweets, consider decorating a recycled box with Mom's favorite colors for a DIY "box of chocolates" appeal!

 Bringing together the best of both worlds, these banana bread waffles featured on Annie's Eats are sure to become a new Mother's Day must-have.
 (We know a particular dad who wouldn't mind this recipe either!)

-Offering up the flavorful goodness of banana bread with the appeal of a waffle, this recipe can be mixed the night before for easy morning-of prep time.
+Offering up the flavorful goodness of banana bread with the appeal of a waffle, this recipe can be mixed the night before for easy morning-of making.
 Your kids will love helping to whip up the batter.
 After a quick run through the waffle iron, simply top off your fab waffles with a generous helping of banana slices and syrup.
 Yum!
-Check out Annie's post for tips and the full recipe.

 Fresh spring flowers on Mother's Day will always be a favorite pick, but what about giving Mom a bouquet this year that looks (and is!) good enough to eat?
 Needless to say, we can't get enough of this sweet edible bunch featured on Cookies and Cups!

-Simply made using mini frosted cupcakes (boxed mix is fine), candies, licorice, and lollipop sticks, these cute treats are easy for small hands to make — and we're sure that your kids will have no complaints in lending Dad a helping hand.
+Simply made using mini-frosted cupcakes (boxed mix is fine), candies, licorice and lollipop sticks, these cute treats are easy for small hands to make.
 Just set out all of the decorative sweets and let the creativity flow!
-Once your colorful bouquet is in full bloom, present it in a vase with floral foam in the base to Mom.
-Overall, this is one edible arrangement that's sure to bring a smile to her face!
+Once your colorful bouquet is in full bloom, present it in a vase with floral foam at the base.
+Overall, this is one edible arrangement that's sure to bring a smile to Mom's face!

-Whipped up using pre-made chocolate chip cookie dough and crumbled Girl Scout Thin Mint cookies, the recipe's difficulty level is great for busy families that want to make Mom a little special somethin' before the day's festivities.
-To perfect your deep-dish treats, Mom Dorothy recommends using a whoopie pie pan — or consider using a pizza pan to create one giant cookie for everyone to share!
-All in all, an excellent pick for the moms out there with a soft spot for chocolate (aka. all of us!).
+Made with pre-made chocolate chip cookie dough and crumbled Girl Scout Thin Mint cookies, the recipe is great for busy families who want to make Mom a little special somethin' before the day's festivities.
+To perfect your deep-dish treats, mom Dorothy recommends using a whoopie pie pan or a pizza pan to create one giant cookie for everyone to share!
+All in all, an excellent pick for the moms out there with a soft spot for chocolate (a.k.a. all of us!).

-These frozen chocolate-peanut-butter-coconut-covered bananas by Seasaltwithfood are not only incredibly easy to make, but the flavors are absolutely divine!
+These frozen chocolate-peanut-butter-coconut-covered bananas by Seasaltwithfood are not only incredibly easy to make, but absolutely divine to eat!

-To get started on your own frozen banana bites, simply slice up the bananas and toss them in the freezer for about an hour.
-Combine equal parts chocolate chips and peanut butter in a bowl and microwave until smooth, and then let your little ones loose with dipping the banana pieces into the sweet mixture and shredded coconut.
-What a tasty way to show Mom this year that she'll always be your top banana!
+To get started, simply slice the bananas and toss them in the freezer for about an hour.
+Combine equal parts chocolate chips and peanut butter in a bowl and microwave until smooth.
+Then let your little ones loose to dip the banana pieces into the sweet mixture and shredded coconut.
+What a tasty way to show Mom she'll always be your top banana!

 Mom Meaghan of The Decorated Cookie offers up these gorgeous spring blooms — yet another great idea for an edible bouquet!

-These sugar cookies can easily become personalized works of art as Dad and your kids set out to decorate them with bright and beautiful flowers.
-Check out the full tutorial for ideas on how to make buttercups, poppies, and dandelions — and what you'll need on hand to get started.
-Find photos of mom's favorite flowers and put your family's creativity to the test!
+These sugar cookies can easily become personalized works of art as another adult and your kids set out to decorate them with bright and beautiful flowers.
+Check out the full tutorial for ideas on how to make buttercups, poppies and dandelions.
+Find photos of Mom's favorite flowers and put your family's creativity to the test!

 The recipe features biscuit dough, which bakes up nicely when combined with a cinnamon-sugar filling.
-This is a fun recipe for kids to help prepare for mom, and Joy's step-by-step tutorial is sure to guide Dad and his mini bakers along the way.
+This is a fun recipe for kids to help prepare for mom, and Joy's step-by-step tutorial is sure to guide the family's bakers.
 Check out the full post for a gorgeous pictorial, and get ready to let the flour fly!

-Put those little helper thumbs to good use making a batch of mini PB&J thumbprint cookies, from a recipe shared on Live.
+Put those little helper thumbs to good use making a batch of mini PB&J thumbprint cookies with this recipe from Live.
 Learn.
 Love.
 Eat.

-Made simply with whole wheat flour, natural peanut butter, pure maple syrup, and jam, these tasty bite-sized treats are a nice, healthy alternative to store-bought cookies.
-Plus, this project is an excellent hands-on baking project for thumbs big and small — and we're sure Mom will be pretty darned pleased with the results!
-Check out the rest of Mom Tiffany's post for the full recipe and plenty of fun pictures of her own girls baking up a storm.
+Made with whole wheat flour, natural peanut butter, pure maple syrup and jam, these bite-sized treats are a nice, healthy alternative to store-bought cookies.
+Plus, this project is an excellent hands-on baking project for thumbs big and small.
+We're sure Mom will be pretty darned pleased with the results!
+Check out the rest of mom Tiffany's post for the full recipe and plenty of fun pictures of her own girls baking up a storm.

 Peanut butter?
 Chocolate?
 Corn flakes?
 Yes, please!
 Even if you only have 15 minutes to spare, you can make these easy Mother's Day treats featured on Brown Eyed Baker.

-Reminiscent of a Babe Ruth candy bar (and no-bake at that!), these tasty goody goody bars only contain six total ingredients: peanut butter, cornflakes, chocolate chips, peanuts, corn syrup, and brown sugar.
-Overall, a quick and easy treat idea for Mom that's sure to be a hit with the entire family!
-Check out the full post for the recipe and for plenty of Michelle's helpful tips and tricks.
+Reminiscent of a Babe Ruth candy bar (and no-bake at that!), these tasty goody goody bars only contain six total ingredients: peanut butter, cornflakes, chocolate chips, peanuts, corn syrup and brown sugar.
+Overall, a quick treat for Mom that's sure to be a hit with the entire family!

 If your family loves making sweet pastries, everyone is sure to get a kick out of Picky Palate's idea for making Biscoff marshmallow crescent rolls!

-To get started on your own, you'll only need a handful of ingredients, including roll dough, mini marshmallows, Biscoff spread, and cinnamon for a finishing touch.
-Mom Jenny says that when the pastries are finished baking, the oozing marshmallows offer a chewy and caramel-like consistency — sounds like a sweet deal to us!
+To get started, you'll need a handful of ingredients, including roll dough, mini marshmallows, Biscoff spread and cinnamon.
+Mom Jenny says that when the pastries finish baking, the oozing marshmallows offer a chewy and caramel-like consistency.
+Sounds like a sweet deal to us!